Advocacy

 Ending cholera will not only prevent unnecessary deaths – it will improve the living conditions of the world’s poorest

-The Global Roadmap goals are feasible: ending cholera is possible and we have the tools to do it
+The Global Roadmap goals are feasible: controlling cholera is possible and we have the tools to do it

 Both history and extensive modeling of country adoption of the Global Roadmap interventions shows that the 2030 goals – 90% reduction in cholera deaths and elimination of cholera in 20 of the 47 countries currently affected – are ambitious but wholly achievable.